 Finding the Carnivore Diet

-While researching and learning more about an elimination diet, I started to stumble on onto topics such as, the “lion diet”, keto lifestyles, paleo eating, and many other articles in this space.
+While researching and learning more about an elimination diet, I started to stumble on topics such as the "lion diet," keto lifestyles, paleo eating, and many other articles in this space.

-I became fascinated into other’s stories on the many ailments people all over the world were getting cured from — things like rheumatoid arthritis and a litany of auto-immune issues, seizures, diabetes, and mental health issues such as anxiety and depression.
+I became fascinated by personal stories (and the growing research) on the many ailments people all over the world were getting cured of -- things like rheumatoid arthritis and a litany of auto-immune issues, seizures, diabetes, and mental health issues such as anxiety and depression.

 Could this way of eating be the answer to all my health issues?

 I started to devour books on the subject.

 The Carnivore Code by Dr. Paul Saladino is the first book I studied.
 It's packed with science and research -- everything from how our ancestors lived, how plants have mainly toxins, the chemical "warfare" that goes on in our bodies, myths of health needs such as fiber, and the many nutrients we simply can't get through a plant-based diet.
 The Carnivore Code has become my go-to book on all things diet-related.